Native Plug-in Compatibility¶

 In most cases this is an implementation detail.
 Katana has long separated its SDK into a set of C++ headers and sources compiled directly into plug-in code and a stable, compiler-agnostic C-based API that’s wrapped by the C++ layer.
 This separation allows a plug-in author writing a Geolib Op, for example, to build with their choice of toolchain.

 On Windows, there are some exceptions.
-As Visual Studio does not guarantee a stable C++ ABI from release to release, plug-in authors building plug-ins that link against Qt are required build with Visual Studio 2015 Update 3.
+As Visual Studio does not guarantee a stable C++ ABI from release to release, plug-in authors building plug-ins that link against Qt are required to build with Visual Studio 2022 Version 17.5.3.

-We also recommend that Python C extension modules are built using Visual Studio 2015 Update to ensure it uses the same Visual Studio C Runtime (CRT) as the Python libraries shipped with Katana.
-As the default compiler for building Python 2.7 C extensions is Visual Studio 2008, it may be necessary to override distutils/setuptools’ choice of compiler when building an extension module.
-See distutils API Reference for further information.
+We also recommend that Python C extension modules are built using Visual Studio 2022 Update to ensure it uses the same Visual Studio C Runtime (CRT) as the Python libraries shipped with Katana.

 Native Katana plug-ins are runtime-loaded using dlopen(3) and